DavidF-Dev/Terraria-Easy-Packets-Lib/README.md

 - `sender`: Information regarding the sender of the packet.
 - `handled`: An unhandled packet will raise an error.

+### Planned features
+- Automatically split large packets into multiple sub-packets.
+- Mod calls so that a strong reference is not absolutely required.

 ## Contact & Support

 If you have any questions or would like to get in contact, shoot me an email at `contact@davidfdev.com`.<br>